Skip to Main Content

 New lens implant allows cataract patients to “fine-tune” their vision after surgery

 The Cullen Eye Institute at BSLMC is ushering in a new era of refractive cataract surgery with a new intraocular lens implant that allows customization and adjustment of a patient’s vision post-surgery.
-BSLMC is the first academic center in the country to offer this new technology.
+BSLMC was the first academic center in the country to offer this new technology.

 Called the RxSight Light Adjustable Lens, the implant allows the patient and surgeon to work together to fine-tune the patient’s vision post-surgery to achieve maximum results.